1981 NBA Finals: Game 3

 With the series back in Houston, Robert Reid, matched up with Larry Bird, would begin to garner attention for his defense on the Celtics star, holding him to three baskets and eight points.
 But, the Celtics would not need Bird's scoring in this one.
 The Rockets shot a paltry 3 for 17 in the second quarter, fell behind by 17, and never recovered.

-Cedric Maxwell led six Celtics in double figures with 19 points.
+The Celtics had six players who scored in double figures, led by Cedric Maxwell with 19 points.
 His teammates, meanwhile, played some pretty good defense of their own, holding the Rockets to 71 points, the lowest output for an NBA team in a Finals game since the Syracuse Nationals scored 71 in the 1955 NBA Finals (which was, incidentally, the year the shot clock was introduced).
 The record low stood until it was embarrassingly shattered by the Utah Jazz in Game 3 of the 1998 Finals when they lost 96–54 to Chicago Bulls.

 Game 4

 Reid continued his air-tight defense on Bird, holding him to another eight points, while scoring 19 himself.
 The star of this game was Mike Dunleavy, Sr., who had 28 points.
 Malone would add 24 points and 22 rebounds as the Rockets tied the series.
-Another key was the Rockets' relentless offensive rebounding and second-chance opportunities; they grabbed 28 offensive rebounds (Reid had 10 and Malone 9 with 4 put-back dunks) on the way to out-shooting the Celtics in attempts, 103 to 74.
+Another key was the Rockets' relentless offensive rebounding and second-chance opportunities; they grabbed 28 offensive rebounds (Reid had 10 and Malone nine with four put-back dunks) on the way to out-shooting the Celtics in attempts, 103 to 74.